aditeyapatakoti/CodeHS-IntroJS-Website/README.md

 # CodeHS-IntroJS-Website
-This is a website version of my git repo named "CodeHS-IntroIntoJavascript" incase github is not unblocked on your computer.
+This is a website version of my git repo "[CodeHS-IntroIntoJavascript](https://github.com/aditeyapatakoti/CodeHS-IntroIntoJavascript)" incase github is not unblocked on your computer.